Rescuers race to save pilot whales stranded on Eastham beach - Local News 8

 A sixth whale, a calf, has died.

-Rescuers from the International Fund for Animal Welfare have covered the whales in blankets and are caring for them with IV fluids.
+Rescuers from the International Fund for Animal Welfare have covered the whales in blankets and were caring for them with IV fluids.

+As high tide arrived later in the afternoon, the rescuers carefully helped the whales back into the water on floats.
+The harbormaster then pulled them out to sea.

 “Some of these animals are very large,” IFAW director of marine mammal rescue and research Brian Sharp said.
 “The largest animal we estimate is almost 4,000 pounds – almost two tons.”